 WMU Carbon Neutrality Committee

 Despite a delayed start due to Covid 19, WMU launched a new Carbon Neutrality Committee in February 2021.
-WMU is committed to carbon neutrality by 2065 and recognizes the growing urgency of climate change and the local-to-global impacts already underway.
+At that time, WMU was committed to carbon neutrality by 2065 and recognized the growing urgency of climate change and the local-to-global impacts already underway.
 Provost Jennifer Bott charged the committee to align expertise and resources to evaluate WMU's existing climate commitments and make recommendations for future action.

 Snapshot - where are we?